One benefit of the Individual 401k is a 401k loan. IRS rules permit 401k loans, however not all Individual 401k providers allow loans.

 - Submit Loan Request Form - Once the retirement assets have been transferred into your Individual 401k for 5 business days, you are immediately eligible for a loan.

-Complete the form below and we would be happy to provide you with information about an Individual 401k with a 401k loan option.
+Contact us and we would be happy to provide you with information about an Individual 401k with a 401k loan option.